tapis-project/documentation/source/technical/pods.rst

 Authentication and authorization to the Tapis APIs uses `OAuth2 <https://oauth.net/2/>`_, a widely-adopted web standard.
 Our implementation of OAuth2 is designed to give you the flexibility you need to script and automate use of Tapis while keeping your access credentials and digital assets secure.
-This is covered in great detail in our Tenancy and Authentication section, but some key concepts will be highlighted here, interleaved with Python code.
+This is covered in great detail in our :doc:`Tenancy and Authentication </technical/authentication>` section, but some key concepts will be highlighted here, interleaved with Python code.

 .. _pods-tapipy-quickstart: